 Qualified students may also elect to receive Honors credit for any study abroad course(s) with the approval of the NIU faculty or instructor responsible for the course.
 For more information please contact the University Honors Office.

 PSPA 328 The Role of NGOs in Development 3 semester hours

-Description: This course explores the role of nongovernmental organizations (NGOs) in the development of poor countries, with Tanzania as a case study framework.
+This course explores the role of nongovernmental organizations (NGOs) in the development of poor countries, with Tanzania as a case study framework.
 The primary instruction will be meetings and interactions with officers and clients from a variety of NGOs in Tanzania, operating at the local and national levels.
 Students will ground their observations and interactions in country with assigned reading and discussion.
-A major aspect of the course is the experience of working with local NGO leaders and the school’s faculty and students to build a new dormitory for high school girls in the Nyegina Secondary School.
+A major aspect of the course is the experience of working with local NGO leaders and high school faculty and students to improve student learning outcomes and teacher curricular options at high schools in the Mara Region of Tanzania.

 PSPA 628 The Role of NGOs in Development 3 semester hours

 Description: Exploration of the roles that non-governmental organizations play in development activities in developing countries, with emphasis on non-governmental organizations that support education and community development.

 The 2018 course explores the role of nongovernmental organizations (NGOs) in the development of Tanzania.
 The primary instruction will be meetings and interactions with officers and clients from a variety of NGOs in Tanzania, operating at the local and national levels.
 Students will ground their observations and interactions in country with assigned reading and discussion.
 A major aspect of the course is the experience of working with local NGO leaders and high school faculty and students to improve student learning outcomes and teacher curricular options at high schools in the Mara Region of Tanzania.
 Graduate students must complete additional readings and assignments, and meet more frequently in seminars, than students in the undergraduate version of the course.